TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

 2. Edit the Documentation

    Start editing away.
-Use the existing text to guide you, look at other extension manuals for inspiration.
-Checkout the section on :ref:`reST <Formatting-with-reST>` to see how to format headlines, code-blocks, images etc.
+Use the existing text to guide you.
+Look at other extension manuals (for example `sphinx <https://docs.typo3.org/typo3cms/extensions/sphinx/>`__) for inspiration.
+Click on "Related Links" to jump to the repository or scroll to bottom of rendered page and click on "View page source" to see reST source.

+   Check out the section on :ref:`reST <Formatting-with-reST>` to see how to format headlines, code-blocks, images etc.

+3. Fill out Settings.cfg

-   Be sure to fill out Settings.cfg correctly as described in :ref:`settings-cfg`.
+   Be sure to fill out :file:`Settings.cfg` correctly as described in :ref:`settings-cfg`.

-3. Render the Documentation
+4. Render the Documentation

    Before you publish your changes, make sure the documentation is rendered correctly.

    Look at :ref:`rendering-docs-quickstart` for a quick start.

-4. Replace README.rst and CONTRIBUTING.rst
+5. Replace README.rst and CONTRIBUTING.rst

    README.rst should contain only basic information on your extension for people visiting your repository on GitHub.